 • Eating is difficult for the patient and if involvement is in deeper areas of the throat then it leads to coughing.

 • If the nose is involved there occurs nosebleed.

 • The blisters on the skin rupture easily and leaving open pores.

-• In pemphigus foliaceus the blister begin on the face and scalp and then appear on the chest and back.
+• In pemphigus foliaceous, the blister begins on the face and scalp and then appear on the chest and back.

-• Fever in some cases if blister come with infection after rupture.
+• Fever in some cases if blister comes with infection after rupture.

 • Achy muscles and joints.

-• Examining blisters and on which sites of body they are present.
+• Examining blisters and on which sites of a body, they are present.

 • Skin biopsy at the site of blisters and then examined with the microscope.